 Opera News praises tenor Chad Shelton for one of his trademark roles, claiming that his “Don José was the dramatic heart of this production; this was a performance that grew in complexity as he struggled to reconcile the forces of loyalty, lust and fate.
 Shelton owned the final scene, as his character descended into despair fueled by psychotic obsession.
 His bright tone amplified the intensity of the last gripping moments.”
-In the 2013-14 season, he returns to Houston Grand Opera for both Fredrik Egerman in A Little Night Music and his first performances of Froh in Das Rheingold.
-In addition, he returns to Opéra National de Lorraine for the title role in Candide and sings Ferrando in Così fan tutte at the Hyogo Performing Arts Center in Japan and Don Jose in Carmen with Pensacola Opera.
-Last season, he returned to the Opéra National de Lorraine for Jack in Gerald Barry’s The Importance of Being Earnest, joined Boston Lyric Opera for his first performances of Erik in Der fliegende Holländer, and made debuts with Teatro Municipal de São Paulo as Tom Rakewell in The Rake’s Progress and the Brussels Philharmonic for Verdi’s Requiem.
-He also returned to the Houston Symphony for Handel’s Messiah and joined Los Angeles Opera for its production of Madama Butterfly.
+In the 2014-15 season, he sings his first performances of Mao Tse-tung in Adams’ Nixon in China with San Diego Opera and Lechmere and the Narrator in Owen Wingrave in a return to Opéra National de Lorraine.
+He also joins Lyric Opera Baltimore for Pinkerton in Madama Butterfly in addition to returning to the Utah Symphony for Beethoven’s Symphony No. 9 and joining the Metropolitan Opera roster for its production of A Rake’s Progress.
+Last season, he returned to Houston Grand Opera for both Fredrik Egerman in A Little Night Music and Froh in Das Rheingold.
+And Opéra National de Lorraine for the title role in Candide and sang Ferrando in Così fan tutte at the Hyogo Performing Arts Center in Japan and Don Jose in Carmen with Pensacola Opera.

 He joined Opéra National de Lorraine on numerous previous occasions including for the title role of Idomeneo, Giasone in Cherubini’s Medea, Don Jose in Carmen, Lysander in A Midsummer Night’s Dream, Guido Bardi in Eine florentinische Tragödie, and Tamino in Die Zauberflöte.
 He is a frequent leading presence with Houston Grand Opera and has joined the company previously for Alfredo in La traviata, for Don Jose in Carmen, Pinkerton in Madama Butterfly, Camille in Die lustige Witwe, Janek in The Makropolous Case, Tamino in Die Zauberflöte, Captain Vere in Billy Budd, and Nemorino in L’elisir d’amore.
 Acclaimed for his performances of contemporary works, he also created the roles of Nico in Lysistrata and Laurie in Little Women (released on the Ondine label and broadcast on PBS), both by Mark Adamo, and Ulises in Catan’s Salsipuedes in addition to Arcadio in the composer’s Florencia en el Amazonas with Houston Grand Opera.